Tinchi Tamba Wetlands

 To see a nap of the wetlands, track locations, grading and length of the tracks, download the:

-- Tinchi Tamba Wetlands Reserve track map (PDF - 7.1Mb)
+- Tinchi Tamba Wetlands Reserve track map (PDF - 3.1Mb)

-- Tinchi Tamba Wetlands Reserve track information (Word - 1.23Mb).
+- Tinchi Tamba Wetlands Reserve track map (Word - 697kb).

 There are picnic and barbecue facilities, fishing platforms, boat and canoe ramp, self-guiding walking tracks and a bird hide at this section of the wetlands.